Grad Balanced Two Online Grad Programs, Teaching, Research, Music

 Students can enroll full time 鈥 9 credit hours per semester 鈥 or part time, depending on their schedule and goals.

 鈥淭he program is very flexible,鈥 LeBlanc says.
-It can be pursued while working a full-time job, while living on a different continent, while serving as a graduate assistant, etc. As such, it has a broad range of students, from working professionals to those just finishing their undergraduate years.鈥
+"It can be done with a full-time job, living on a different continent, serving as a graduate assistant, etc. There's a broad range of students, from working professionals to those just finishing their undergraduate years.鈥

-LeBlanc says his strategy included printing his reading material to read during any gaps in the day when he wasn鈥檛 near a computer.
-He tackled smaller assignments 鈥 quizzes and forum discussion responses 鈥 in his few evening hours.
-Meanwhile, larger assignments such as essays and projects were typically relegated to the weekend when he had more time to focus.
+LeBlanc says he would print his reading material for any gaps in the day when he wasn鈥檛 near a computer.
+He tackled smaller assignments 鈥 quizzes and forum responses 鈥 in his few evening hours.

 From Student to Instructor

-Since 2018, LeBlanc has served as an instructor at South Louisiana Community College.
+Since 2018, LeBlanc has begun instructing at South Louisiana Community College.
 Upon completing his master鈥檚 degrees, he鈥檚 also become an instructor at 星空无限传媒 Lafayette.
-LeBlanc says his experience as an online student helped him pivot to remote teaching as part of the response to COVID-19.

 LeBlanc鈥檚 role at 星空无限传媒 Lafayette has extended beyond teaching to advising undergraduate students and participating in the re-accreditation process through which Industrial Technology earned a six-year ATMAE (Association of Technology, Management, and Applied Engineering) accreditation.鈥